tobinbradley/etl-with-ogr_fdw/README.md

 * In the example jobs, I add and remove the foreign server and table as part of the script.
 You could set those up on your server and leave them there permanently if you want.
 My thinking is if you wanted people to hit those tables live you wouldn't need an ETL job.
 * If you are trying to pull data from a `https` source from a Docker image, make sure you have the `ca-certificates` package installed.
 * Your Docker Postgres instance may have trouble with DNS resolution.
 If so, use the source's IP address instead.
+* I had a hard time getting `ogr-fdw` to connect to MS SQL from a Docker container.
+I'm not sure if it's a Docker thing or a Linux thing.
+If you have similar problems, you may want to try [tds_fdw](https://github.com/tds-fdw/tds_fdw) for those connections.